ParanoidUser/codewars-handbook/kata/7-kyu/drone-fly-by/README.md

 ![](http://www.grindtv.com/wp-content/uploads/2015/08/drone.jpg)

-The other day I saw an amazing video where a guy hacked some wifi controlled lightbulbs by flying a drone past them.
+The other day I saw an amazing video where a guy hacked some Wi-Fi controlled lightbulbs by flying a drone past them.
 Brilliant.

 In this kata we will recreate that stunt... sort of.